ARTICLES - COUNTRY GUIDES - ACTIVITIES - DIRECTORY |

 Then I drove over to the Yellowstone Canyon via canyon village.
 Where I stopped in for a coffee.
 On the road coming over past Mount Washburn I had a couple of scary fatigue blinks.
 "Whoa there Micky boy" The coffee did the trick and I sprang up and down the various trails of the canyon and the falls like "Tigger" and just as happy.

 Even now after all we see on TV some things still just make you blink when you first see them in the flesh so to speak.
 The canyon and falls are one of those places.
 Magnificent.
 The walls are jagged crumbling and are stained yellows reds and oranges from the iron and minerals in the earth all around here.
 Steam rising from fractures here and there spreads the colour through the porous rock, like pastel inks on blotting paper.
 The upper fall is 109ft and the lower 306ft a great roaring blanket of white water with a permanent green streak down one side.
 A fabulous place.
 It was the type of place that would be nice to share with your lover.
-It was getting a little chilly though and as a little kid said on the way back up
+It was getting a little chilly though and as a little kid said on the way back up "Brrr its colder than pokemon" he was probably right.
+All in all my easy day of sitting and driving had turned into about 7 miles of short walks and I really wanted to rest up for the night.

 The Yellowstone Park has the highest concentration of geysers anywhere in the world.
 The drive from Madison through the 5 geyser basins to Old Faithful was surreal.
 Clouds and eruptions of white steam were blown and lifted above the forest wilderness like ectoplasm all the way along.
 Smaller white steamy clouds drifted across the road from cold looking streams.
 I'd drive through them and around the next bend would be buffalo just stood there looking at you or a stag deer or a couple of elk having supper by the road side.
 The coffee had helped but it had begun to wear off.
 The sun was setting and I was most certainly moving into a dream state.
 Or was I, this was all real wasn't it.
 I think fatigue really helped me appreciate it if you know what I mean.